jedrichards/angularjs-handbook/README.md

 ### Unit tests

 Unit testing means testing individual components in isolation.
-Angular's dependency injection system strongly encourages writing highly encapsulated, decoupled components with very limited concerns.
+Angular's dependency injection system strongly encourages writing highly encapsulated, decoupled components with very limited concerns that are easy to test.

-It is common to write Angular unit tests in Jasmine and run them via Karma.
-Karma will communicate with browsers running locally on your dev machine and inject dynamically generated test suites into them using Socket.io and report back the results.
+It is common to write Angular unit tests in Jasmine and run them via the Karma test runner.
+Karma will dynamically generate HTML test suite pages based on your tests and run them via Socket.io on local browsers and/or PhantomJS.

+Although Angular is well suited to testing, there are many and varied approaches to writing tests for the various different types of components.
+What's more writing tests will often involve using some features of the core framework that are rarely used in the main application code base - for example, the `$injector`, `$compile` and `Scope.$digest` (amoung others).

+#### Testing controllers

+#### Testing HTTP services

+#### Testing directives

 ### End-to-end ("e2e") integration tests